If there’s one holiday that my husband will never skip, it’s Halloween.

 Last year, our son was four months old in October and I was nearing the end of my maternity leave, so we had time to make his first Halloween one to remember.
 We had a hard time settling on one baby costume—baby Halloween costumes are the cutest as well as being surprisingly affordable—so we got him a special giraffe costume for the day, in honor of his favorite toy, Sophie la Giraffe.

-We’re Taking a “Spooky” Family Portrait
+Take a “Spooky” Family Portrait

 We’re going to kick things off this Halloween season by taking a spooky family portrait.
 After exhaustive costume research and lots of debate over the merits of monsters vs. robots vs pirates, my husband and I have decided that the theme this year will be Frankenstein’s monster, his bride, and the mad scientist.
 Our son will be the scientist — of course.